ahmedmankola/aws-repo/readme.md

 Some AWS services (IAM, S3, Route 53) are global and are only queried once.

 Other services (EC2, RDS, Lambda) are regional and queried per region.

+🔹 List of regions
+currently we set list of regions in the code , need to list of regions that need to work on it